IntrinsicTimescales.jl Documentation

 Where to go from here?

-The remaining two parts are to understand the motivation to use various methods for calculating INTs and the motivation to calculate INTs (i.e., practice and theory).
-The first part is Practice.
+This documentation is divided into three parts.
+Explanation part is divided into theory and practice sections.
+The first section is Practice.
 It is usually easier to understand something after you do it, therefore, I placed the practice section before theory.
 In Practice, we carefully build our way towards estimating INTs by starting from the autocorrelation function and slowly proceeding to more and more advanced methods.
+If you never calculated INTs before, this is where you should start.
 The second part is Theory.
-This part delves into the history of INT research, what it means in the brain and what it is good for with a particular emphasis on theoretical research, summarizing the cutting edge in this frontier.
+This part aims to delve into the history of INT research, what it means in the brain and what it is good for with a particular emphasis on theoretical research, summarizing the cutting edge in this frontier.
 It is especially useful for researchers working on INT itself.
 Right now, it is in construction.
 I will deploy it as soon as it is ready.

 Getting Help and Making Contributions